 Fencing your garden with a strong metal fence will repel deer and small animals that feed on the garden plants.

-Consider adding a bunch of straight fences with a height of 8 feet to keep deer away.
+Consider adding a bunch of straight fences with a height of 8 feet to keep deer away, or attach a black mesh net that will look invisible from far but distracting from the close.

 Otherwise, you can introduce a cross-chained fence about 6 feet tall to keep both tall and small animals away.

-If you are setting up an electric fence, care to use a single strand that is at least 30 inches away from the ground.
+If you are setting up an electric fence, use a single strand at least 30 inches from the ground.

-However, remember to flag it with a tape or poly tape to make deer aware before approaching.
+However, remember to flag it with tape or poly tape to make deer aware before approaching.

 You can prepare homemade deer repellants or market-brought chemicals to keep the deer away.